Paddy Wilson: Scrap Troubles bill, says murdered senator's son

 In 2001, Stormont honoured Mr Wilson with an inscription outside the wall of the old Senate chamber, which reads: "Equality, tolerance, respect."

-His son was joined by other families bereaved during the Troubles as well as SDLP politicians past and present during Monday's event.
+His son was joined by other families bereaved during the Troubles as well as SDLP politicians past and present during the event.